 Seek out Street Art

 One of my favorite things about living in NYC is all of the street art.
 You can walk around anywhere to take it, but there are a few spots where it is particularly prevalent.
 One such street are initiative is the Bushwick Collective in Bushwick.
 Though the area looks kind of sketchy, there’s lot of street art.
 There are also buildings/blocks devoted to street art in other parts of the city including the West Village and Long Island City.
-NYC also has the “100 Gates Project” where a lot of gates — what businesses put down when they’re closed — are graffitied to beautify them.
+NYC also has the “100 Gates Project” where a lot of gates — what businesses put down when they’re closed — are beautified with murals.
 Here’s some great street art we’ve seen.

 As you can probably tell, I’m a huge fan.
 The art changes frequently, so a lot of these pieces may not even be up anymore (and some I know aren’t).
 So you have to go often!